nico-amsterdam/cakephp-stimulus-example1/README.md

 [More info](https://stimulusjs.org/handbook/introduction)

-I noticed that when `Visual Studio Code` is running, the Webpack watcher didn't pick up the changes, so exit `Visual Studio Code` when you make changes in the Stimulus controllers.
+I noticed that when `Visual Studio Code` is running, the Webpack watcher didn't pick up the changes.
+In that case, exit `Visual Studio Code` when you make changes in the Stimulus controllers.